tangowhisky37/LetsHack/Git-Tutorial.md

     > `bash# git push -u origin master`.
   - Now head over to github.com and check your new repo to see if the code you've just committed shows up there.

+#### Delete Files That You've Just Added (for a commit)
+  - We all make mistakes, who doesn't.
+So if you've just added a file or files using "git add" you can undo that with the following command.
+    > `bash# git reset <filename>`
+  - If you want to delete all of the files you've just added use the following command.
+    > `bash# git reset`
+  - To check whether all the files are no longer being considered by git for commit using the status command as follows.
+    > `bash# git status`

 #### Additional Reading
   - For additional reading please visit -
     - kbroman.org/github_tutorial/